dektronics/printalyzer-densitometer/README.md

 with the complete circuit schematics, bill-of-materials, and PCB layouts.

-_**The hardware design is currently marked as Revision C, and has a variety of changes intended to go into the final pre-production device.**_

 ### Software
 The "software" directory contains all the source code for the firmware that runs on the hardware.